yedivanseven/CheckerPy/README.md

 out = NonEmpty({}, name='of cheeses')
 ```
 will raise and log `EmptyError: Dict of cheeses must not be empty!` Likewise,
-an error is raises and logged if the emptiness of the value passed to the
+an error is raised and logged if the emptiness of the value passed to the
 validator cannot be determined, that is,
 ```python
 out = NonEmpty(1, 'brain')